AWSClassroom-com/kiro_on_aws/labs/lab2/README.md

 4. Watch the Amplify sandbox terminal — when `amplify/` files change, the sandbox redeploys automatically.
 Wait for "Deployment completed" before proceeding to the next task.
 5. Confirm the task is marked complete, then move on.

+> If you like you can press the **Run all tasks** button in the top right of the IDE when you are viewing the `tasks.md` file in the spec.

 The **final** task is the Bedrock smoke test added in Step 6.
 On success it deletes `scripts/test-bedrock.ts` automatically.
 On failure, paste the error into chat — most failures are credentials, region, model access not enabled, model ID, or an inference profile being required.

 ### Step 8: End-to-end test